 Competency Frameworks 101

-Whether it’s organizational values or key performance indicators (KPIs), competency frameworks are growing in their popularity and application.
-More and more time is being invested in establishing a common understanding of the qualities and skills needed for success, and everything from businesses to post-secondary institutions, sports teams, and summer camps are hopping on the bandwagon.
+Whether it’s organizational values or key performance indicators (KPIs), competency frameworks are growing in popularity and their application.
+More and more time is being invested in establishing a common understanding of the qualities and skills needed for success, and everything from businesses to post-secondary institutions, sports teams, and summer camps are finding value in competency frameworks.
 But what is a competency framework?
 And why use one?
-In this blog we’ll answer some of the common questions SIGMA receives about competency frameworks, and explain how you can use these tools to make the most out of your team.
+In this blog, we’ll answer some of the common questions SIGMA receives about competency frameworks and explain how you can use these tools to make the most out of your team.

 A competency is a characteristic, skill, attitude, or behavior which when present, enhances job performance.
 Competencies can reflect what an employee does, feels, and knows about the job.
 A leadership competency then, is a competency that enhances leadership performance.

 A competency framework is a collection of competencies identified as necessary for success in a given position or, more broadly, in an organization.
-Organizations typically work from a larger competency library to develop and refine the competency framework relevant for each department or role in their organization.
-Leadership competency frameworks are built specifically around managerial, executive, or other leadership-type roles.
+Organizations typically use a comprehensive competency library to develop and refine competency frameworks tailored to each department or role.
+Leadership competency frameworks are specifically designed for managerial, executive, or other leadership roles.

 Universal vs. Local Competency Frameworks